Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ![](images/films-auth-required.png)

-As you can see because we haven't input a token, it's telling us there was a 401 Error  - UNAUTHORISED.
+As you can see because we haven't input a token, it's telling us there was a `401 Error  - UNAUTHORISED`.
 And in the response it tells us that
-'No authorization token provided'
+`No authorization token provided`

-With our authentication and authorisation now firrmly in place we can move on to our final stage of adding users and start to generate tokens and see how it really works.
+With our authentication and authorisation now firmly in place we can move on to our final stage of adding users and start to generate tokens and see how it really works.

 </details>